uswitch/kf/README.md

 # kf

 A tool to consume and display Kafka messages.
+Compatible with Kafka 0.8.0 only.

 ## Usage